 Introduction to ALPs – An overview of the philosophy of athlete empowerment and inclusion in all aspects of the Special Olympics movement as well as a review of current ALPs Initiatives and goals.

-Global Messenger Beginners Course – Training and presentations for athletes interested in representing Special Olympics and Special Olympics Hawaii athletes in formal or support settings.
+Global Messenger Beginners Course – Training and presentations for athletes interested in representing Special Olympics and Special Olympics Hawaiʻi athletes in formal or support settings.

 Athletes as Coaches – Provides background and practical experiences on the role of the Head Coach and Assistant Coach in targeted sports.
-Athletes are trained in regular coaches education workshops/clinics and a practicum must be completed in order to become certified for Special Olympics Hawaii.
+Athletes are trained in regular coaches education workshops/clinics and a practicum must be completed in order to become certified for Special Olympics Hawai`i.

 Athletes as Officials – Provides athletes with readiness training for them to become certified Special Olympics Officials.
 Training is provided 1-1 and then athletes are teamed up with certified officials and given an opportunity to officiate their given sport.

 Any decision-making group that represents people should include the very people they serve as their members.
 Accordingly, all accredited Special Olympics Programs are required to have an athlete on the Board of Directors.
-With athletes on its Board, Special Olympics Hawaii movement can set priorities based on what athletes want, hear their thoughts on how well Games were conducted, and hear their wisdom about how to spend Special Olympics resources.
+With athletes on its Board, the Special Olympics Hawaiʻi movement can set priorities based on what athletes want, hear their thoughts on how well the Games were conducted, and hear their wisdom about how to spend Special Olympics resources.

 Coaches

 Many Special Olympics athletes report that after years of being coached and competing in a given sport, they feel that they have a grasp of the fundamentals of the sport and that they want to be able to teach that sport to someone else.
-Special Olympics Hawaii currently has athletes as assistant certified coaches in the sports of Swimming and Softball.
+Special Olympics Hawaiʻi currently has athletes as assistant certified coaches in the sports of Swimming and Softball.
 Any athlete that feels that they have enough experience and knowledge in any of the sports that we offer may chose to become a Certified Coach in that sport.
-Athletes must attend the Coaches Certification Course that is provided by Special Olympics Hawaii.
-They then must complete the 10-hour hands on coaching practicum working with athletes within their area program.
+Athletes must attend the Coaches Certification Course that is provided by Special Olympics Hawaiʻi.
+They then must complete the 10-hour hands-on coaching practicum working with athletes within their area program.
 When they have finished that practicum, they are a Certified Special Olympics Coach.

 When the community and other Special Olympics athletes see other athletes step up to an Assistant Coach role, they see Special Olympics as inclusive and cutting edge.